rhauser15/rhauser-buildChallenge-Feb/README.md

 ## Asset Inventory

-React Application: This is a single page react application from a modified a template which is referenced below.
+**React Application**: This is a single page react application from a modified a template which is referenced below.
 Functionality includes a consolidated survey results dashboard, visibility into complete customer database, ability to manually add new customers and also the ability to manually trigger the survey flow.

-Studio Flow: Twilio Studio provides the backend functionality of the SMS survey.
+**Studio Flow**: Twilio Studio provides the backend functionality of the SMS survey.
 (Folder: twilioStudio)

-Twilio Functions: The functions incuded are responsible for executing the studio flows and also writing the survey results back to the customer data.
+**Twilio Functions**: The functions incuded are responsible for executing the studio flows and also writing the survey results back to the customer data.
 (Folder: twilioFunctions)

-Google Apps Script: Google Apps Script provides an automated trigger to execute the survey flow around at a time specified by the Admin.
+**Google Apps Script**: Google Apps Script provides an automated trigger to execute the survey flow around at a time specified by the Admin.
 (Folder: googleAppsScript)

-Airtable: Airtable serves as the backend database.
+**Airtable**: Airtable serves as the backend database.
 You will need to use your own Airtable account for a custom implementation.

 ## Prerequisites to Deploy